Conectric/conectric-usb-gateway-beta/README.md

 * rx (receive)
 * activity (activity)

-The following paramaters are all required when using `sendLEDConfigMessage`:
+The following parameters are all required when using `sendLEDConfigMessage`:

 * `destination`: The last 4 characters of the MAC address of the device that the message is destined for e.g. `da40`.
 * `sensorType`: Needs to be set to match which type of sensor the message is going to, valid values are `moisture`, `motion`, `pulse`, `switch`, `tempHumidity` and `tempHumidityLight`.